sowmiya-rajkumar/Vizualisation-Tableau-Sales-Report-Project/README.md

 # Sales Report Using Tableau

-This project was part of my academic coursework on Data Vizualisation.
+This project was part of my academic coursework on Data Visualization.

 Leveraging Tableau, sales and profit trends were investigated to gain insights from a dataset downloaded from data.world and contains sales data for a company across various US regions that sells to large companies, distributors, and wholesalers.